 - 1/4 cup brown sugar

 - For filling:

 - 16 ounces cream cheese room temperature

 - 1 egg plus 1 teaspoon water for glazing

-- In a large bowl with a hand or stand mixer, cream together butter, cream cheese, and sour cream until light and fluffy.
-Add in vanilla bean and brown sugar, and mix until combined.
-Then add in flour and vanilla.
+- In a large bowl with a hand or stand mixer, cream together butter, cream cheese, and sour cream just until light and fluffy, about 1 minute.
+Add in vanilla bean and sugars, and mix until combined.
+Then add in flour.
 Mix just until all ingredients are combined.

 - Divide dough into four equal balls and flatten into disks.
 Dough may be slightly sticky.
 Wrap each one with saran wrap and chill for two hours or overnight.
 Dough can also be frozen for up to 3 months.